 - Counters, if you want granite or quarts counters.

 - Carpet.
-This ins not included with the other material bids.
+This is not included with the other material bids.

 After drywall is done and painted, we are done hiring out work, and we do the rest of the house.
-My husband, kids and I do the cabinets, trim, doors, and flooring.
-We did however hire out the fence, sprinklers and metal edging for landscape this last time;)
+Darin, my husband, my kids and I do the cabinets, trim, doors, and flooring.

 Building Site Prep